A personal account - Paul Constantine

 There remained the problem of the open stern of the ship that he had accurately recorded.

 (PCon) It was agreed by all experts that the ship had been constructed with both ends of similar pointed construction.
 A well-respected naval architect, Colin Mudie was commissioned to make drawings showing the ship with the sides pulled back in, to illustrate the stern undamaged.
-The two drawings are described below.
+Two drawings are described below.
 Although they are positioned next to each other they are of different scales, which means that they are not easy to cross-reference precisely.
+It is also puzzling.
+The drawing on the left page is by Mudie.
+It is usually assumed that the drawing to the right is also by Mudie, but information on this drawing does not align with other information in other parts of Volume 1.
+This is particularly true of the illustrated plank runs and the cross-section form in the end elevations.

 The 1975 lines plan and archaeological reconstruction